Teaching Your Children About God’s Appointed Times | Yom Kippur

 1. Pray with your children.
 Guide them in prayers that recall moments from the past year that were a struggle or when they made mistakes.
 You can do the same and let them see that you actively live a life of repentance.
 Let them know that when they repent and turn it over to God, He is faithful to forgive.

 1. Fast.
 Fasting is part of observing Yom Kippur.
 However, this can be incredibly difficult for adults, much less kids!
 Instead of fasting from food, talk with your children about fasting from a favorite activity or treat.
-Teaching your children about Yom Kippur by using fasting can help them see the benefit of removing distractions and focusing on the Lord.
+Teaching your children about Yom Kippur by fasting can help them see the benefits of removing distractions and focusing on the Lord.

 1. Journal or draw.
 Yom Kippur focuses on choices.
 Your children can journal or draw a picture of how they want to move forward in the year ahead and the choices they want to make.